 The by-play between Sutherland and Leslie Hope is wonderful, managing to convey so much in a short space of time, reaching something of a powerful peak when Jack tells a distraught Teri about Kim’s kidnapping and then again towards the end of the hour when Jack has to leave her against his will.
-Ira Gaines (Michael Massee) has been on the edges of the story up to this point, a menace getting ready to put his plan in motion, but is now making his presence felt by forcing Jack away from his loved ones just as they need him.
+Ira Gaines (Michael Massee) has been on the edges of the story up to this point, a menace getting ready to put his plan in motion, but is now making his presence felt by forcing Jack away from his loved ones just as they need him the most.

 Jack’s absence from the family home has been a recurring theme of much of the storytelling and character development, but here Gordon’s teleplay doesn’t merely make it part and parcel of the narrative, he turns into a slowly dawning horror movie as Jack takes one last, lingering look at an increasingly confused Teri and then finds himself in a thriller of nightmarish proportions, being heavily surveilled by a villain who has everywhere around Jack under his eye like some sort of Orwellian villain who has found himself in an Hollywood produced action drama.

 Palmer, meanwhile, learns just how much in the dark he really has been with the revelation that Sherry had a large hand to play in the cover-up that his son was a part of.